 - Reading with your child in their native language for 20-30 minutes daily

 - Encouraging your child to practice their language skills with native speakers in the community

 I live in the Community Park neighborhood and I do not want my child to do immersion.
 Will my child attend CP?

-In 2019 Community Park did not offer any “traditional,” English-only classes for Kindergarten and First Grade students.
-Our expectation is that for the coming 2020-2021 school year, we will again offer only DLI programming for Kindergarten.
+Our expectation is that for the coming 2021-2022 school year, we will again offer only DLI programming for Kindergarten through Grade 3.
 CP families who do not wish for their incoming Kindergartener to enroll in the immersion program will attend one of the other elementary schools with transportation provided.
-For the 2020-2021 school year, Community Park will continue to offer “traditional” classes at Grades 3, 4 and 5.
+For the 2021-2022 school year, Community Park will continue to offer “traditional” classes at Grades 4 and 5.

 Will Community Park become an immersion-only school?

 This is a distinct possibility that will be determined in part by district enrollment and interest in the program.